GTNet:Guided Transformer Network for Detecting Human-Object Interactions: Abstract

 \section{Abstract}

 The human-object interaction (HOI) detection task refers to localizing humans, localizing objects, and predicting the interactions between each human-object pair.
 HOI is considered one of the fundamental steps in truly understanding complex visual scenes.
 For detecting HOI, it is important to utilize relative spatial configurations and object semantics to find salient spatial regions of images that highlight the interactions between human object pairs.
-This issue is addressed by the proposed self-attention based guided transformer network, GTNet.
-GTNet encodes this spatial contextual information in human and object visual features via self-attention while achieving a 4\%-6\% improvement over previous state of the art results on both the V-COCO ~\cite{gupta2015visual} and HICO-DET ~\cite{chao2018learning} datasets.
-Code will be made available online. \footnote{\href{https://github.com/UCSB-VRL/GTNet}{https://github.com/UCSB-VRL/GTNet} }
+This issue is addressed by the novel self-attention based guided transformer network, GTNet.
+GTNet encodes this spatial contextual information in human and object visual features via self-attention while achieving state of the art results on both the V-COCO~\cite{gupta2015visual} and HICO-DET~\cite{chao2018learning} datasets.
+Code is available online\footnote{\href{https://github.com/UCSB-VRL/GTNet}{https://github.com/UCSB-VRL/GTNet}}.

-\section{Introduction}
+\section{INTRODUCTION}

 Understanding human activity from images and videos is one of the main goals of computer vision based systems.
 One of the first steps in this process is the successful detection of human-object interactions (HOIs) in images, which consists of detecting the interactions between a human and an object while localizing their respective locations.
 In recent times, HOI has received much attention in the computer vision community due to its importance in tasks like action recognition in videos~\cite{feichtenhofer2019slowfast,li2019collaborative,ulutan2020actor}, scene understanding~\cite{ren2019deep,chen2019towards,behley2019semantickitti}, and visual question answering~\cite{chen2020counterfactual,cadene2019murel,li2019relation}.